chao-ji/tf-resnet-cifar10/README.md

 ```
 Note that you need to specify the path to the checkpoint file containing trained weights via `--ckpt_path`.
 ### Results
-We train three Resnets with the number of layers being 20, 56, and 110, and we evaluate their accuracy on the evaluation set (10,000 images).
-As we can see, deeper versions of Resnet model achieves better accuracy compared with the shallower version, while the trend is opposite for the Plain network that comes with no residual connections.
+We train three Resnets with the number of layers being 20, 56, and 110, and we evaluate their accuracy on the test set (10,000 images).
+As we can see, deeper version of Resnet achieves better accuracy compared with the shallower version, while the trend is opposite for the Plain network that comes with no residual connections (c.f.
+Figure 6 in the Resnet paper).

 ##### Residual Net